Yakima Canutt: Death

 On May 24, 1986, Yakima Canutt died of cardiac arrest at the age of 90 at the North Hollywood Medical Center in North Hollywood, California.
 He was cremated and his ashes were scattered in the Garden of Remembrance at the Valhalla Memorial Park Cemetery.
 Canutt has a memorial plaque in the cemetery's Portal of Folded Wings.

+Legacy and honors

-For his contribution to the motion picture industry, Yakima Canutt has a star on the Hollywood Walk of Fame at 1500 Vine Street.
-In 1967, he was given an Academy Honorary Award for achievements as a stunt man and for "developing safety devices to protect all stunt men everywhere".
+For his contribution to the motion picture industry, Canutt awarded a star on the Hollywood Walk of Fame at 1500 Vine Street in 1985.